The Encyclopedia of American Songs and Musicals

 He has been dubbed the " Boss of the Blues " but many consider him especially as the father of rock 'n' roll given the skill with which he knew how to associate boogie-woogie and Rhythm and Blues.
 He was also one of the last representatives of shouters, these singers in the powerful voice able to be clearly heard by an audience without using a microphone.

 Curiously, the accidental death of his father that occurred while he was still only 4 years old will allow him to discover his vocation.
 Obliged to go to the church, he indeed demonstrates his real abilities for singing, to the point that he does not delay performing at the corner of streets to earn a little money.
 He abandoned afterward the middle school to be hired at 14 in a nightclub of Kansas City where he begins in the kitchen before becoming The Singing Barman.
-There he works together with the pianist Pete Johnson with whom he creates a style resolutely boogie-woogie to which he adds suggestive lyrics intended to attract the interest of the public.
+There he works together with the pianist Pete Johnson with whom he creates a resolutely boogie-woogie style to which he adds suggestive lyrics intended to catch the public's attention.

-Encouraged by their initial success, both artists go in 1936 to New York but their meeting with Benny Goodman is not enough to open the doors of recording studios and they return somewhat dismayed to Kansas City.
-The luck smiles to them again two years later after they are invited by the producer John Hammond to participate to Spiritiuals to Swing, a series of concerts that he organizes at Carnegie Hall.
+Bolstered by their initial success, both artists go in 1936 to New York but their meeting with Benny Goodman is not enough to open the doors of recording studios and they return somewhat dismayed to Kansas City.
+The luck smiles to them again two years later after they are invited by the producer John Hammond to take part to Spiritiuals to Swing, a series of concerts that he stages at Carnegie Hall.
 They perform Roll' em Pete, a song which more than a simple boogie-woogie, is built on the basis of a very strong syncopated tempo in which is already perceived the essence of rock 'n' roll.